This information is for anyone with axial spondyloarthritis (axial SpA) including people with ankylosing spondylitis (AS)

-Body Balance will work your core stability which means it is good for posture management.
+Body Balance will work your core stability which means it is good for your posture.

-This class is low impact and involves performing set movements while holding weights.
-Classes are usually set to music and involves performing squats and lunges.
+Body Pump classes are low impact.
+They involves performing set movements while holding weights.
+Classes are usually set to music and usually include squats and lunges.

-You set the level at which you want to work which is a great advantage for people with AS as you may feel able to do more one week than another.
+You generally set the level at which you want to work which can be a great advantage as you may feel able to do more one week than another.

 You work at your own pace on each exercise.

 Be aware that its easy to become competitive with fellow class mates.